limsammy/samuelharrison.net/_posts/2017-06-03-project-enigma.markdown

 # Project Specs

-Linked [here](http://backend.turing.io/module1/projects/enigma) are the official specs.
-However for those who are afraid of links, I will provide a quick summary of how exactly the key and offset work in the context of encrypting of a message.
+Linked [here](http://backend.turing.io/module1/projects/enigma) are the official specs we were evaluated on.
+However for those who are afraid of reading links, I will provide a quick summary of how exactly the key and offset work in the context of encrypting/decrypting messages.

 ## Our Charmap

+This is the set of characters we needed to support.
 {% gist limsammy/ebeca27cf4ec5e1b68e4d74ae84b4ee6 %}

+Generating this charmap as Ruby code was surprisingly a very simple one-liner:
+{% highlight ruby %}
+def gen_map
+  [*('a'..'z')] + [*('0'..'9')] + [' ', '.', ',']
+end
+{% endhighlight %}

+Using the splat operator is incredibly efficient and a great example of [syntactic sugar](https://en.wikipedia.org/wiki/Syntactic_sugar) for generating ranges contained in an `Array` datatype.

 ## The Key

-- Each message uses a unique encryption key
+- Each message uses a unique, randomly generated encryption key
-- The key is five digits, like, for example, `41521` (remember, this is randomly generated)
+- The key is five digits, like, for example, `41521`
 - The first two digits of the key are the _A_ rotation (41)
 - The second and third digits of the key are the _B_ rotation (15)
 - The third and fourth digits of the key are the _C_ rotation (52)